 Initial C-3-1 status: Grants a 1-year validity, 30-day stay per visit multiple-entry visa.
 This allows the investor and immediate family (spouse, unmarried children, parents, spouse's parents) to visit Korea freely without alien registration.

-Path to F-2 (residence): When the investor wishes to actually reside in Korea, they apply for F-2 (점수제 기반 거주 또는 투자이민 거주) and register as an alien.
+Path to F-2 (residence): When the investor wishes to actually reside in Korea, they apply for (점수제 기반 거주 또는 투자이민 거주) and register as an alien.
 F-2 under investment immigration is separate from the points-based F-2-7.

 Path to F-5-21 (permanent residency): After maintaining the investment for the required period with continuous qualifying residence, apply for F-5-21.